 The third essay by Outside the Dungeon: Role-playing Games as Resistance.
 The new dream laboratory

-This essay by Katherine Cross explore how role playing can be used for explore life possibilities that would not normally be granted in real life.
+This essay by Catherine Cross explore how role playing can be used for explore life possibilities that would not normally be granted in real life.
 For her study, Cross focuses on the experience of women who have used role play to explore themselves outside the constraints of social sexism.

 In particular, Cross tells about his experience as a player of World of Warcraft, during which she realized she was a trans woman, thanks to the possibility of playing a female character.
 Of course, the Blizzard with WoW he hadn't expected his title to be used by trans people to explore their gender identity safely.
 But that didn't stop anyone.

-This self-exploration was also studied by Cross in board games pen and paper, paying particular attention to the RPG Eclipse Phase.
+This self-exploration was also studied by Cross in board games pen and paper, paying particular attention to the RPG Eclipse phase.
 In this title, it is explicitly said that gender has become an obsolete concept and the manual uses the singular as a neutral pronoun they.
-Eclipse Phase not only pays particular attention to the exploration of the social and economic dynamics of his setting, but also presents a great variety of different characters.
+Eclipse phase not only pays particular attention to the exploration of the social and economic dynamics of his setting, but also presents a great variety of different characters.
 In fact, many NPCs are activists, women and people of color.

 Cross concludes his essay by underlining how pen and paper RPGs are a "creation site that necessarily expands the player's mind".
 The feminist narrative should look at role play, as this allows one to tackle complex problems in created worlds, becoming a real dream laboratory.